How to Hire the Perfect Conversion Rate Optimization (CRO) Agency

 Scenario 1: hiring a full-time CRO marketer

-Let's say you were to hire an in-house team member to manage your CRO.
+Let's say you were to hire an in-house team member (or A/B testing specialist) to manage your CRO.
 You spend 2-3 months finding the right person, you take another month to onboard them and eventually they start working on optimization.

 You assume that they come to your team with some existing knowledge that they could apply to your business.
 If they don't, they'll be spending the next 3 months studying methodologies and talking to experts.
 But let's assume that's not the case.